Basant (festival): Ban

-It has been widely reported in Pakistan since 2017 that the ban is to be lifted, however as of 2019 this has not happened.
+It has been widely reported in Pakistan since 2017 that the ban will be lifted, however as of 2024 this has not happened.
 In 2004, Nawa-i-Waqt, a Pakistani daily opposed Basant Panchami celebrations in Pakistan, arguing that the festival celebrated Haqiqat Rai's insult of Muhammad.

+One major reason for the ban; a lawyer from Lahore challenged the Basant in the Lahore High Court on religious grounds.
+To persuade the court, the lawyer asserted that Basant was a solely Hindu celebration, and he also mentioned the loss of life and electronic goods as a result of the Basant.
+As a result, Basant was outlawed in the city in 2005.